 The future is missing!
 How we spent 14 days creating it in 2009

 It was the middle of 2009.
-I had initiated Mekong’s transformation 1 1/2 years earlier.
+I had initiated Mekong Capital’s transformation one and a half years earlier.
 While there had been some progress and our performance was starting to improve in 2009, our team was wrestling with fully applying what we were getting from our coaching program.
 There was a group of around 7 people, including 4 senior employees and 3 junior employees, who were taking a stand for the transformation and were attempting to be the core values.
 The vast majority of the team were going along with it, not resisting but also not providing any leadership.

-After 1 1/2 years of struggling, it was clear that something was still missing.
-Until then, I had assumed that what’s possible for the future of Mekong was really obvious, we just needed to implement everything that we were getting from our engagement with our coaches¹, and we would be very successful.
+After one and a half years of struggling, it was clear that something was still missing.
+Until then, I had assumed that what’s possible for the future of Mekong Capital was really obvious, we just needed to implement everything that we were getting from our engagement with our coaches¹, and we would be very successful.
 I kept thinking the future of our organization was so obvious, other team members would just open their eyes and see it.
 But our team still didn’t really have clarity about why we needed to transform, or where we were headed.
 Why were we making all of this effort, spending so much time and money on this, and causing so much disruption?

 I recall a big event we hosted at the Caravelle Hotel in which we invited around 200 of our business partners to share about our transformation.
-One person from IFC stood up and asked why are we spending so much time and money on our transformation?
+One person stood up and asked why are we spending so much time and money on our transformation?
 I struggled to answer her question, and I failed to articulate it clearly in terms of what we are committed to achieving in our future.
-(IFC wasn’t yet our investor at that time, but they did become an investor in our subsequent funds.)

 And there was a risk that all of the transformation work we were doing wasn’t really sticking.
 It was like our team had to be chased to apply what we were getting from our coaches, rather than the team pulling for it from a commitment that they have to achieve an outcome in the future.